jmonterroso/jmonterroso.github.io/_experience/latitude-ten-north.md

 company_logo: img/latitude-ten-north-logo.jpg
 ---

-### **Full Stack Developer @ Act Right/Ohio GOP**
+<h3 class="underline"><strong>Full Stack Developer @ Act Right/Ohio GOP</strong></h3>

 Responsible for evaluating the technological environment and scope of the projects and suggest possible development stacks along with timelines.
 And implementation of the solution.

 Web Developer (using PHP and CMS based on PHP Wordpress/Expression Engine) creating functional backend/frontend websites based on detailed requirements from clients.

 Worked for several religious and political projects organisations in the United States (Ohio GOP/Good Samaritan)